vorj/clpy/README.md

 # ClPy: OpenCL backend for CuPy

 *ClPy* is an implementation of [CuPy](https://cupy.chainer.org/)'s OpenCL backend.
-In other words, ClPy enables softwares written in CuPy to work also on OpenCL devices, not only on CUDA (NVIDIA) devices.
+In other words, ClPy enables software written in CuPy to work also on OpenCL devices, not only on CUDA (NVIDIA) devices.

 ## Current status